italian dessert recipes

 eggnog cake recipe

-This eggnog cake recipe has an eggnog filling with apricot preserves (or you can make my apricot jam recipe) and rum soaked yellow cake.
-It's one of those fairly easy Italian cakes (if you use a cake mix).
+This eggnog cake recipe has an eggnog filling with apricot preserves.
+The base cake part is a rum soaked yellow cake.
+It's one of those fairly easy Italian cakes (if you use a cake mix for the base).
 The only potential tricky part is getting 3 nice even layers sliced after the cake cools.

 I served this eggnogg cake on Christmas Day.
 But I made it twenty four hours ahead of time.
 And that is what makes it primo!
 Sitting.